novasamatech/parity-signer/docs/src/about/FAQ.md

 ### How can I add a new network to Vault?

 Parity verifies and publishes network specs on [Metadata Update Portal](https://metadata.parity.io/).
-To add one of the listed networks, in [Metadata Update Portal](https://metadata.parity.io/) click "Add to signer", scan the network specs QR same way you scan transaction QR: in Vault open scanner, scan the QR and accept new network spec.
+To add one of the listed networks, in [Metadata Update Portal](https://metadata.parity.io/) click "Chain Specs", scan the network specs QR same way you scan transaction QR: in Vault open scanner, scan the QR and accept new network spec.
 Then scan the multipart QR-"movie" containing recent metadata for this network.

 ### Can I add a network that does not have network specs and metadata QR published anywhere?